oliviabarrick/hone/README.md

 }
 ```

+The default namespace can also be set by specifying the `$KUBERNETES_NAMESPACE` environment variable.

 # Environment variables

 You can pass in environment variables to use in your configuration in the `env` key: